What Would a COVID-19 Vaccine Do?

 A vaccine forces your immune system to make antibodies against a specific disease, usually with a dead or weakened form of the germs.
 Then, if you come into contact with them again, your immune system knows what to do.
 The vaccine gives you immunity, so you don’t get sick or so your illness is much milder than it otherwise would have been.

 A vaccine against COVID-19 would slow its spread around the world.
 Fewer people would get sick, and more lives could be saved.

 How Are Vaccines Developed?

 So how long could a COVID-19 vaccine take?
 More than 100 possible vaccines are in various stages of development around the world, according to the World Health Organization.
-Some have begun human clinical trials.
+Some are even in late-stage human clinical trials.
 But certain things can’t be rushed, like how long it takes a person’s immune system to respond to a vaccine or the wait to check for side effects.

 Before any vaccine can be used widely, it must go through development and testing to make sure that it’s effective against the virus or bacteria and that it doesn’t cause other problems.
 The stages of development generally follow this timeline:

 - Exploratory stage.
 This is the start of lab research to find something that can treat or prevent a disease.
 It often lasts 2 to 4 years.